-CELLS is a truly beneficiary led organisation.
+CELLS is indeed a beneficiary led organization.
 We are about opening doors and improving opportunities for people to lead positive lifestyles.

 — We Strengthen

 We held 138 Awareness / Intervention and Outreach sessions and facilitated 22 Family Drop-in sessions.
-Awareness sessions evaluated 21,705 CYP, with 21,635 CYP self-reporting positive attitude change towards crime and involvement in crime.
-17 CYP were referred for knife possession, after CELLS intervention, they told us they would not carry a knife again.
+Awareness sessions evaluated 21,705 CYP, with 21,635 CYP self-reporting positive attitude changes towards crime and crime involvement.
+17 CYP was referred for knife possession; after CELLS intervention, they told us they would not carry a knife again.

 Anna - 13 year old student

-“The workshop taught me a lot everyone was fantastic, thank you I really enjoyed today.”
+“The workshop taught me a lot; everyone was fantastic, thank you.
+I enjoyed today.”

 John - Ex-offender

 “CELLS changed my life when I thought all was lost.”

 “The program has improved my attitude because I now fully understand the punishments and consequences of crime.”

 Tom - 14 year old student